Rail transport in Syria: History

 The Baghdad Railway had progressed as far as Aleppo by 1912, with the branch to Tripoli complete, by the start of World War I; and onwards to Nusaybin by October 1918.
 The Turks, who sided with Germany and the Central Powers, decided to recover the infrastructure south of Aleppo to the Lebanon in 1917.
 The Baghdad Railway created opportunity and problems for both sides, being unfinished but running just south of the then-defined Syrian–Turkish border.

 Post war, the border was redrawn, and the railway was now north of the border.
 DHP reinstated the Tripoli line by 1921.
 From 1922 the Baghdad Railway was worked in succession by two French companies, who were liquidated in 1933 when the border was again redrawn, placing the Baghdad Railway section again in Syrian control.
 Lignes Syriennes de Baghdad (LSB) took over operations, a subsidiary of DHP.

 The next big developments in Syrian railways were due to the political manoeuvering leading up to and during World War II.
 As Turkey had sided with Germany in World War I, the Allies were concerned with poor transport in the area, and their ability to bring force on the Turks.

 Having built railways extensions in both the Eastern and Western deserts of Egypt, they initially operated services via the Hejaz Railway, but were frustrated by the need to transload goods due to the gauge break.
 They surveyed a route from Haifa to Rayaq in 1941, but decided there were too many construction difficulties.
 The standard gauge line from Beirut to Haifa was eventually built by Commonwealth military engineers from South Africa and Oceania during World War II, in part supplied by a gauge railway to access materials.
 Ultimately, Turkey remained neutral and refused the Allies access to their jointly controlled sections of the Baghdad Railway, although by then the Allies had extended Palestine Railways' line from Beirut along the Lebanese coast, crossing into Syria near Akkari and from there to Homs, Hama and onward to connect with the Baghdad Railway at Aleppo.

 Locomotives servicing the Allied war effort included the British Robert Riddles designed WD Austerity 2-10-0, four of which post war went into Syrian service, designed CFS Class 150.6.

-In 1956 all railways in Syria were nationalised, and reorganised as CFS (Chemins de Fer Syriens) from 1 January 1965.
+In 1956 all railways in Syria were nationalised, and reorganised as CFS (Syrian Railways/Chemins de Fer Syriens) from 1 January 1965.
 Expanded with monetary and industrial assistance from the Soviet Union, the agreement covered the joint industrial development of the country.
 Covering the development of the ports of Tartus and Latakia, they were initially connected by rail to Al Akkari and Aleppo in 1968 and 1975 respectively.
-An irrigation project on the Euphrates, resulting in the construction of the Tabqa Dam, drove the connection of Aleppo to Al-Tabqah (1968), Raqqa (1972) Deir ez-Zor (1973), reaching the old Baghdad Railway at Qamishli in 1976.
+An irrigation project on the Euphrates, resulting in the construction of the Euphrates Dam, drove the connection of Aleppo to Tabqa (1968), Raqqa (1972) Deir ez-Zor (1973), reaching the old Baghdad Railway at Qamishli in 1976.